Save Your Marriage, Save Your Business

 - Set boundaries.
 Determine who is in charge of what.
 It’s possible to be the boss at work and the partner at home.
 Keep in mind that your partner doesn’t want to be micromanaged.
 Remain open-minded to your partner’s suggestions.
 When it is your area of responsibility, you have the final say…and so do they in their area.

 - Commit to the business.
 Periodically check in with your partner.
 Are you fully committed to running a business with your spouse?
 Do you both still feel the fire of being in business together?
 Doing something out of obligation or expectation contributes to resentment.
 Avoid that by ensuring you both remain fully committed.

 - Define your roles.
 Focus on each other’s strengths as you define your roles.
 Your shared vision allows you to work independently by focusing on the skills you give to the business.
 Although overlap sometimes happens, do you best to maintain clear boundaries.

-As a couple you may enjoy the free flow of minds that brought you together, but your business requires guidelines and protocol when you are on “business time.”
+As a couple you may enjoy the free flow of minds which brought you together, but when you are on “business time” follow the agreed upon guidelines and protocols.
 As entrepreneurs with so much responsibility, it’s easy to blur the lines.
-Being clear about your business roles and how the business works then allows you to take a break and enjoy your personal time together.
+Clarify about your business roles and how the business works.
+Then build in breaks to enjoy your personal time together.

 Your Couple Commitment

 - Delight your partner.
 Do something unexpected for your partner.
 The surprise and thoughtfulness will be highly appreciated.
-Steve and I periodically go out for lunch together, although it wasn’t planned.
-Those un-planned lunches together are special.
+Steve and I periodically go out for lunch together, although it isn’t planned.
+We both savor those un-planned lunches together.

 - Deep conversation.
 Set work aside to enjoy conversation with your spouse.
 The listening is as important, if not more important, than the talking.
 People crave to be heard.